LimeChain/gosemble-research/docs/tasks/2-go-to-wasm.md

 ## Abstract

 The idea of writing Polkadot Runtimes in Go is exciting, mainly because of Go's simplicity and automatic memory management.
-However Polkadot's design desicions around memory management (managed by the Host) defeat one of Go's main selling points.
+However Polkadot's design decisions around memory management could potentialy make Go's main selling points pointless.
 Although the language specification doesn't mention how it should manage its memory, the Go community recognizes it as a language with GC, and anything else would be more like a different language with a similar syntax.
 So aren't we setting up ourselves for failure with Go right from the beginning?

 Questions we are gonna try to answer:
-* What are the design decisions behind Substrate - Webassembly specification, Host/Runtime interaction, Runtime memory management?
+* What are the design decisions behind Substrate's architecture - Webassembly specification, Host/Runtime interaction, Runtime memory management?
-* Which Webassembly features are used by Substrate?
-Any limitations?
-Any proposals that might help in the future?
+* On top of which Webassembly features is Substrate built on?
+Current limitations and proposals that might help in the future?
-* Which compiler toolchain is best suited in the case of producing Wasm with GC runtime - LLVM or Binaryen?
+* Which compiler toolchain is best suited for producing Wasm with GC managed runtime - LLVM or Binaryen?
 * How Go and TinyGo internals work and differ from each other - compiler, runtime, GC?
 * What are the challenges of implementing a Substrate Runtime with GC managed language like Go?
-* What are the steps required to implement new compiler + runtime with GC and external allocator as a PoC?
+* What are the steps required to implement PoC toolchain and future improvements?
-* Any future improvements?

 ## Substrate design decisions

-**WebAssembly specification**
+**WebAssembly MVP specification**

-The Wasm runtime module targets [WebAssembly MVP](https://github.com/WebAssembly/design/blob/main/MVP.md) without any extensions enabled.
-The module's domain-specific API consists of:
+The Runtime Wasm module targets [WebAssembly MVP](https://github.com/WebAssembly/design/blob/main/MVP.md) without any extensions enabled.
+Module's domain-specific API consists of:
-* exported API functions (the business logic).
+* exported API functions, the business logic (`Core_version`, `Core_execute_block`, `Core_initialize_block`, etc).
-* imported Host provided functions (`ext_allocator_free/ext_allocator_malloc`).
+* imported Host provided functions (`ext_allocator_malloc_version_1`, `ext_allocator_free_version_1`, etc).
 * imported Host provided memory.
 * exported linker specific globals (`__heap_base`, `__data_end`).
 * exported `__indirect_function_table` (WIP and not enabled currently).